16 DAYS ●

-Leave Kandy this morning and travel by train to the lush hillside town of Nuwara Eliya, known as the 'Little England' of Sri Lanka.
-Visit a tea plantation for a tour and to taste the produce en route.
-(B,L,D)
+Leave Kandy this morning and travel to the lush hillside town of Nuwara Eliya, known as the ‘Little England’ of Sri Lanka.
+Visit a tea plantation on the way for a tour and to taste the produce, before some free time to explore the town.
+(B,L)

-Today enjoy a morning at leisure or rise early for an optional sunrise walk at Horton Plains at your own expense.
-Set on a high-altitude plateau, Horton Plains encompasses an ecosystem so unique and fascinating this it is a part of the UNESCO World Heritage site that covers the whole of Sri Lanka's Central Highlands.
-Later drive to the spectacularly set hill village of Ella.
+Today enjoy a morning at leisure or rise early for an optional sunrise walk at Horton Plains National Park.
+Set on a high-altitude plateau, Horton Plains encompasses an eco-system so unique and fascinating that it is a part of the UNESCO World Heritage site that covers the whole of Sri Lanka’s Central Highlands.
+Later drive to the spectacularly-set hill village of Ella for lunch with a view, before continuing to Bandarawela.
 (B,L,D)

-Travel south the city of Galle, Sri Lanka's greates colonial treasure, and once the greatest port in Ceylon.
-See the lighthouse and Old Town and the UNESCO World Heritage listed Dutch Fort, before exploring narrow streets dotted with Dutch colonial villas, museums and antique shops on a walking or cycling tour.
-Finish the day in Bentota, Sri Lanka's favourite beach destination, and visit Kosgoda Turtle Hatchery.
-(B,L,D)
+Travel west to the city of Galle, Sri Lanka’s finest colonial treasure, and once the greatest port in Ceylon.
+See the lighthouse and the Old Town and the UNESCO World Heritage-listed Dutch Fort, before exploring narrow streets dotted with Dutch colonial villas, museums and antique shops on a walking or cycling tour.
+Finish the day in Hikkaduwa, where you will have an afternoon at leisure.
+(B,L)

 All of our tour departures include international flights and taxes in the price.
 Our tour prices are from prices based on per person, twin share and are subject to the availability of specific economy class fare levels.
 If the dates we have available for this tour don't suit your needs, or you are not sure travelling as part of a group is for you, maybe a Private Tour would be more ideal.